How important are GCSEs?

 Resitting your exams

-Though they may be hard to study for in addition to your college studies, it’s not impossible.
-And many students take this route each year.
+Though they may be hard to study for in addition to your college and sixth form studies, it’s not impossible - and many students take this route each year.

 Alternatively, if you need to resit more subjects, you may need to wait until next summer.

-However, before you pursue resits, you should know that for very competitive degree courses, universities don’t accept GCSE retakes.
-So, if you already have an idea of the university you’d like to apply to, double check their entry requirements on their course pages to make sure you wouldn't be harming your application.
+However, before you pursue resits, you should know that for very competitive degree programmes, universities don’t accept GCSE retakes.
+So, if you already have an idea of the university you’d like to apply to, double check their entry requirements on their degree pages to make sure you won't be harming your application.